 Stolen and starved

-Snatched from her home, Anokosha was roughly loaded onto a cramped and dangerous vehicle before being transported to an abattoir.
+Snatched from her home, Anokosha was roughly loaded onto a cramped and dangerous vehicle destined for an abattoir.
 Once Anokosha reached the abattoir, she faced even more pain and suffering.
 Dehydrated and hurt, Anokosha was in urgent need of veterinary care.
 Instead, she was denied any food or water at all and left to starve because it’s easier to remove the skin from a thin donkey.

 On this occasion, the abattoir was closed down and Anokosha was saved from slaughter.
-But, unfortunately, she is an exception – once captured, there are few survivors of the donkey skin trade.
+But unfortunately, she is the exception – the vast majority of donkeys stolen for their skin are not saved.